gumaerc-testorg/16.90-spring-2014/content/pages/probabilistic-methods-and-optimization/monte-carlo-methods/1690r-monte-carlo-analysis.md

 Why are probabilistic methods important for engineering analysis and design?
 More and more there is a realization of the importance of analyzing and managing uncertainty in engineering systems.
 There are many sources of uncertainty, including uncertain technology performance (especially for advanced technologies whose performance may not be proven in the field), variability due to manufacturing processes, uncertain operating conditions (e.g., weather conditions, wind gusts), and uncertainty due to limitations in the models we use.
 To be able to design robust, reliable, high-performance systems, we need to be able to analyze how all these different sources of uncertainty affect our system.

-To make our discussion concrete, we will consider a simplified model for the heat transfer through a cooled turbine blade as shown in Figure [3.2]({{< baseurl >}}/resources/turb_blade2).
+To make our discussion concrete, we will consider a simplified model for the heat transfer through a cooled turbine blade as shown in Figure {{< resource_link 77e998ea-9c47-ce82-94c8-a0ce4566c023 "3.2" >}}.

 ![The schematic shows a cross-section of a turbine blade, where the wider part of the blade is labeled Tcool, and the inner, thinner part of the blade is labeled as thermal barrier.]({{< resource_file 77e998ea-9c47-ce82-94c8-a0ce4566c023 >}})